 Regal Springs BAP Certification

 In 2012, the processing plant located in Honduras became the first BAP certified facility for Regal Springs.
 Since then, all components of the aquaculture operation in Honduras have been certified, making Regal Springs the first facility in Honduras to be four-star BAP certified.
-When you buy Tilapia and it says it’s from Honduras on the label, you can rest assured it’s been held to the highest standards.
+Their Mexican facility is also BAP-Certified.
+So, when you buy Tilapia and it says it’s from Honduras or Mexico on the label, you can rest assured it’s been held to the high BAP standards.

 Keep an eye out for the Best Aquaculture Practices certification when buying seafood products—Regal Springs Tilapia is an excellent option—and learn more about what you can do to counteract the global food shortage here.

 Photo Credits: Andrey Armyagov / Shutterstock Inc., GOLFX / Shutterstock Inc., BAP Marketing Toolkit, Regal Springs